-The increasing variety and dynamic of Google’s search pages sometimes feels exhausting for SEOs and business owners alike, but it all comes with advantages as well.
+The increasing variety of Google’s SERPs sometimes feels intimidating for SEO professionals and business owners alike, but it all comes with advantages as well.

-The bright side is that, with all the SERP variety, there are now lots of other ways to gain additional exposure in search, so that the ultimate goal of SEO is no longer to be ranking first.
+The bright side is, with all the SERP variety, there are now lots of other ways to gain additional exposure in search; the ultimate goal of SEO may no longer be getting the first blue link.

-Being featured as an answer to People Also Ask questions is definitely one of those good opportunities SERPs now offer to businesses for getting ahead of their competition and for catching the interest of their prospect audience.
+Being featured as an answer to People Also Ask (PAA) questions is a good opportunity to get ahead of your competition and catch the interest of your target audience.

 What is Google’s People Also Ask?